primatejs/primate/README.md

-# Primate, a cross-runtime framework
+# Primate

-Primate is a full-stack cross-runtime Javascript framework (Node.js and Deno).
+A full-stack Javascript framework with data verification and server-side HTML rendering.
-It relieves you of dealing with repetitive, error-prone tasks and lets you concentrate on writing effective, expressive code.

 ## Highlights